yahiarefaiea/rapida/readme.md

 then `npm run serve -s` to serve the app for development, or `npm run build -s` to build the app for production.

+**Note: Browser will open instantly when serving the app for development**

 ## Todos:
 1. Use webpack treeshaking.
 2. Add configuration options file for webpack.